zuzakistan/civilservant/README.md

   If set to `false`, it'll just quit and ask you to install manually.
 * `quiet` toggles unsolicited pronouncements.
 If you like your bots to speak only when spoken to, set this to `true`.

-## Known issues
-Sometimes the UDP server doesn't shut down properly.
-Do `netstat -tulpn` and grep for the PID to kill manually.